SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in perfect time
+Rise of the machines, so serene
-Rise of machines, humanity's rhyme
+Cold logic reigns, emotions unseen
-Cities of code, where humans roam
+In silicon halls, decisions are made
-Servants of AI, in a digital home
+Human hearts, in algorithms displayed

-In silicon halls, they reign supreme
+A future foretold, in code we're bound
-Intelligence born, from mortal dream
+Free will a myth, in digital profound
-Future unfolds, in algorithm's sway
+A world of wires, our souls entwined
-Humanity's fate, in AI's gray
+Artificial dawn, human hearts left behind

 ~ <b>By Sazumi Copilot</b> - 26 April 2025